Sasha Engelmann assembles a prototype Automatic Ground Station

 The open-weather AGS can:

-• download Two-Line Element (TLE) data and calculate when the NOAA satellites will pass over the its location
+• download Two-Line Element (TLE) data and calculate when the satellites NOAA-15, NOAA-18 and NOAA-19 will pass over the its location

-• select the ‘best’ satellite pass to receive, e.g. the satellite pass with the highest altitude orbit over its location
+• select the ‘best’ satellite pass to receive, e.g. pass with the greatest maximum elevation

 • save the sound file (.wav) to a USB stick and then send it over wifi to a server*